KristianLyng/varnishfoo/chapter-3.rst

 The other note-worthy part of the diagram above is how VCL is handled.
-VCL is not a traditionally parsed configuration format, but a shim layer on top of C and the varnish run time library (VRT).
+VCL is not a traditionally parsed configuration format, but a shim layer on top of C and the Varnish run time library (VRT).
 You are not so much configuring Varnish with VCL as programming it.
 Once you've written your VCL file, Varnish will translate it to C and compile it, then link it directly into the child process.

+The observant reader might also have noticed that ``varnish-agent`` is listed twice.
+That is because the Varnish agent both reads the logs and communicates with Varnish over the CLI protocol.
+Both ``varnishadm`` and ``varnish-agent`` are tools that can influence a running Varnish instance, while any tool that only works on the shmlog is purely informational and has no impact on the running Varnish instance.